 Results

-Using QAP (Quadratic Assignment Procedure) regression models (Dekker, Krackhardt, & Snijders 2007; Krackhardt, 1988), we first present a series of bivariate relationship among our dependent network (i.e., message selection behaviors) and three dyadic level predictors, in order to evaluate unconditional relationships between one’s message selection behaviors and partisan preferences controlling for underlying network structures.
-Table 2 below reports this zero-order relationship.
+Using QAP (Quadratic Assignment Procedure) regression models (Dekker, Krackhardt, & Snijders 2007), we first present bivariate, unconditional relationships among our dependent variable (i.e., message selection behaviors) and three dyadic level predictors controlling for underlying network structures, as can be seen in Table 2 below.

 First, if we only focus the bivariate relationship between message selection behaviors (as captured by our dependent networks) and candidate preference or policy preference similarity, we observe that those two variables that represent partisan preferences generally do not predict message selection behaviors well alone at bivariate-level.
 Neither same candidate preference nor policy preference similarity (except time 2) were significant in predicting message selection behaviors as reported in Table 2.
 We do find some indication that policy preference similarity variables become significant at wave 2, yet the pattern indicated that policy preference “similarity” between a given dyad may contributes to a “less” message selection behavior for that dyad.
 In addition, when we predict our dependent variable as a function of evaluative criteria similarity, we see this variable is generally not significant at bivariate-level as well.